Tomurisk/fedora-vmware/README.md

 ### Don't buy VMware products besides using VMware software for personal use.
 ### Boycott Broadcom for rampant software enshittification and poor services.

-A script that allows minimal effort setup of VMware Workstation on Fedora.
+A script that allows minimal effort setup of VMware Workstation and its modules on Fedora.

 # How to set everything up
 Make sure that Secure Boot is disabled on your computer.